CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

     > **Note:** The script will take a few minutes to complete its execution.

-11. Once the script execution is completed, navigate back to the **CosmosDB account** in the Azure portal.
+11. Once the script execution is completed, navigate back to the **Cosmos DB account** in the Azure portal.

 12. Scroll down on the **Overview** pane of the **Cosmos DB account** blade and locate the **Request Charge** graph.

-    > **Note:** It may take 2 - 5 minutes for the activity on the CosmosDB collection to appear in the activity log.
+    > **Note:** It may take 2 - 5 minutes for the activity on the Cosmos DB collection to appear in the activity log.
 Wait a couple of minutes and then refresh the page if the recent Request charge doesn't show up right now.

-13. Notice that the **Request charge** now shows there was activity on the **CosmosDB account** that exceeded the 400 RU/s limit that was previously set before Autoscale was turned on.
+13. Notice that the **Request charge** now shows there was activity on the **Cosmos DB account** that exceeded the 400 RU/s limit that was previously set before Autoscale was turned on.

     ![The screenshot shows the Cosmos DB request charge graph showing recent activity from performance test](media/english-09.png "Recent CosmosDB activity graph")